ThanThar-collab/ThanThar-collab/README.md

 ### 👩‍💻 About Me

 <p align="left">
-  I'm a computer science engineering bachelor student and will achieve BE.hons Degree at myanmar institute of information technology (shorts for MIIT), Mandalay.
+  I'm a computer science engineering bachelor student at myanmar institute of information technology (shorts for MIIT), Mandalay.
 I enjoy learning new tech stacks and I have determined to become a full-stack developer who can assist developer community.

 - 📝 I am currently working on collaboration projects which require \*\*React and Express.js"
 - 📩 How to reach me : \*\*juliawilson757@gmail.com"